There’s more than one ingredient in a better-than-average cup of coffee.

 The history of Geisha cultivation in Panama has made the nation famous worldwide for its first-class coffee.
 Special care and craftsmanship go into this valuable export.

-Premier plantations take advantage of the environment and benefits of this ecosystem.
+Premier plantations capitalize on the environment and the benefits of this ecosystem.

 Sarah Woods notes in her travel guide to Panama that microorganisms serve a crucial role in many organically tended operations in the region.